 Social engineering is the manipulation or taking advantage of human qualities to serve the purpose of a malicious actor.
-In the context of cybersecurity, it is the term used to describe the broad range of malicious activities that use psychological manipulation to trick users into making security mistakes, usually by preying on human emotions.
+The term describes the broad range of malicious activities that use psychological manipulation to trick users into making security mistakes.
+Most often, hackers prey on human emotions.
 The most commonly targeted psychological traits include carelessness, curiosity, fear, desire and ignorance.
-Generally attacks like these occur when users believe they are downloading or accessing a legitimate service, when in fact they are being tricked into installing malware onto their device or disclosing sensitive information that can lead to further attacks.
+Generally, attacks like these occur when users believe they are downloading or accessing a legitimate service.
+In fact, hackers are actually tricking users into installing malware onto their device or disclosing sensitive information.

-What makes social engineering especially dangerous is the fact that it relies on human error rather than vulnerabilities in software or device operating systems.
+What makes social engineering especially dangerous is the fact that it relies on human error rather than vulnerabilities in software.
 Mistakes and lapses of judgement made by users are much less predictable and harder to prevent than software-based intrusions and therefore can present some of the biggest risks to organizational security.
 According to InfoSecurity magazine, the FBI recorded 40,203 cases of social engineering attacks around the world between 2013 and 2016, resulting in total exposed losses of over $5 billion.
 So let’s have a look at some examples of how malicious mobile apps use social engineering techniques.

 Abusing accessibility features

-One of the most sophisticated forms of social engineering in recent years is the ‘clickjacking’ of device accessibility features.
-Accessibility Services are features incorporated into Android to make devices running the mobile OS easier to use for people with disabilities.
-For example, modified APIs for writing apps for people with limited abilities to use a smartphone, like blind users or those with limited hand movements.
-Unfortunately however, these features can also be abused by attackers.
-Ordinarily data from within mobile apps is protected by sandboxing, a system which prevents one app from accessing the content of another but by using Accessibility Services this can be circumvented, allowing apps to see content and perform actions on other apps.
-Once users have granted an app accessibility permissions hackers can use a technique called ‘clickjacking’ – overlaying one application on top of another so the user’s clicks can be propagated and used without their knowledge.
+One of the most advanced forms of social engineering in recent years is the ‘clickjacking’ of device accessibility features.
+A system called sandboxing protects ordinarily data found within mobile apps.
+This system prevents one app from accessing the content of another.
+But, by using Accessibility Services, hackers can circumvent sandboxing systems, allowing apps to see content and perform actions on other apps.
+Once users have granted an app accessibility permissions, hackers can use a technique called ‘clickjacking’.
+This process involves overlaying one application on top of another to propagate user’s clicks without their knowledge.

 For example, a user downloads a legitimate looking gaming app from an app store or third party source.
-When installing the game, the user is asked to grant it permission to “draw over other apps”, a request that should not seem too suspicious as it is common to other legitimate apps such as Facebook Messenger.
-Then without the user’s knowledge or consent, as they click on the character moving around the screen in the game, clicks are passed to the device settings which enables the game’s access to the Accessibility Services.
-Once plugged into these Accessibility capabilities, the malware in the game is then able to do pretty much anything the owner of the phone can do – including perform banking functions, write or read emails, and create and read documents.
+When installing the game, the user is asked to grant it permission to “draw over other apps”, a request that does not seem too suspicious as it is common to other legitimate apps such as Facebook Messenger.
+Then, without the user’s knowledge or consent, as they click on the character moving around the screen in the game, their clicks pass to the device settings which enables the game access to the Accessibility Services.
+Once plugged into these Accessibility capabilities, the malware in the game is then able to do pretty much anything that the owner of the phone can do – including perform banking functions, write or read emails, and create and read documents.

-Earlier this year, it was discovered that several apps available in the Google Play Store appearing to be regular “call blocker” apps had been updated with malware code that once installed, used the ‘clickjacking’ technique to gain access to an estimated 10,000 users’ online banking apps.
+Earlier this year, it was discovered that several apps available in the Google Play Store appearing to be regular “call blocker” apps had been updated with malware code.
+Once installed, hackers used the ‘clickjacking’ technique to gain access to an estimated 10,000 users’ online banking apps.